Everything You Need to Know About Workaway in New Zealand

 - US$46 (NZ$65-$70) a one year for a couple/two friends

 Workawayers have the option to link to other workawayers’ profiles should you end up travelling with someone else.

 As a free user of Workaway, you can browse the host list in New Zealand, which is a good idea to see if the website provides the types of help that you would be willing to offer.
 It’s not until you pay for a membership that you can create a full profile and upload photos, contact hosts, give and review feedback, contact other Workawayers, and use all the nifty tools of the Workaway website such as their host locations on a map.

 Remember, Workaway just puts hosts and workawayers on the same platform.
 It is up to you to make an impression on hosts and make the effort on securing a help exchange.
 Get some tips from our How to Create a WWOOF Profile That Hosts Can’t Refuse! with plenty of advice that applies to Workaway.

-Other ways to find working for accommodation in NEw Zealand
+Other ways to find work for accommodation in New Zealand

 - Au Pair

 - Conservation volunteer